Meeting with Chairman of State-owned Assets Supervision and Administration Commission at China’s State Council Xiao Yaqing

 The President said that joint efforts with state-owned corporations to enhance interaction in military technology may help develop cooperation.
 “It is quite possible and would be great to set up high-tech military enterprises in the park.
 These can be joint and Chinese enterprises.
 Chinese corporations working in the military industry should come to this park,” the head of state said.

-Alexander Lukashenko also mentioned the importance of paying serious attention to the development of the tourism potential of Belarus and China.
+Aleksandr Lukashenko also mentioned the importance of paying serious attention to the development of the tourism potential of Belarus and China.

 “I would like to emphasize that your visit to Belarus testifies to concrete and meaningful steps in joint development and creation of the “community with common fate” of Belarus and China.
 I am convinced that the results of the visit will be seen in the near future,” the Belarusian leader stressed.
 “We will strengthen the foundation that we are building for future generations with joint ventures, joint business, and necessary conditions for China’s branching out into the center of Europe.”

 He praised long-standing friendship between the two countries.
 “It emerged when no one was speaking about China’s using the opportunities of Belarus.
 We have been developing relations, and are developing them now.
 But the main thing is that we have never tried and do not try to make friends against anyone, we do not interfere in someone else’s affairs.
 We are developing our cooperation on the principles of international law.
 Belarus and China do not have agreements contradicting these principles.
 Moreover, they do not violate the stability of this region or the Asian region.
 We are concerned about the wellbeing of our people both in China and in Belarus.
-This is our goal,” Alexander Lukashenko stressed.
+This is our goal,” Aleksandr Lukashenko stressed.

 According to the President, during the international conference aimed at developing the Belt and Road initiative he said that China’s work with other states is special because China does not teach anyone, does not lay any preliminary conditions for cooperation.
 “China embarks on cooperation with open heart and soul if countries that China is willing to work with are interested.
 We can say that it is a new era of economic and political relations in the world, relations without pressure, preliminary conditions, and only on a mutually-beneficial basis.
 This is a peculiarity of the policy of the great and wise Chinese people,” the head of state said.